richard-berg/seymourlib/README.md

 ## Contributing

 - Fork, create a feature branch, and open a PR (tests + type checks 🚦 required).
-- Run `pre-commit` before pushing.
+- `pre-commit run` before pushing.
 - Issues and hardware findings are welcome - real-world serial logs are gold for regression tests.

 Need something else?
 Open a discussion or ping via Issues and we’ll figure it out together. 🙌